uroybd/topobon/src/site/notes/Personal/Journal/The Supposed Last Year of My Life/On Career.md

 Programming, along with programming languages, can be considered an applied branch of logic.
 A dream comes true situation for Bertrand Russell.
 Probably, Alan Turing was well aware of works of Russell's domain.

 Passion for programming remains strong after all these years.
-However, I no longer think it as powerful as I thought [[Personal/Journal/About Programming\|before]].
+However, I no longer think it as powerful as I thought [[Personal/Journal/About Programming#^868fa6\|Personal/Journal/About Programming#^868fa6]].
 In fact, I believe, it shouldn't be granted that much power over our life. [[Personal/Reading/Notes and Highlights/What I Believe#^433c21\|Rules embedded in the system is not a sufficient answer to the moral problems]].
 { #a97315}